 ICDP activities are ongoing at the Roda Viva Education Centre, where all staff receives ICDP training.
-During the pandemic in 2020 and 2021, the centre had to close for several months but it is running again as normal.

 Before the registration of ICDP international organization some of its founders held seminars in Bucelas, Portugal exploring other programmes, which later on contributed to the formulation of the ICDP programme.

 At the same time they were involved with a social project in Lisbon assisting the neighbouring refugee community that had fled from ex Portuguese colonies, due to civil unrest, to Lisbon.
 Most of the refugees were transferred to Alfragide and the project started there on a small piece of donated land, first as a preschool, and gradually it developed into a community project involving older children and young people.
 Project funding from NORAD was discontinued when Portugal became member of the European community.

 ICDP Portugal came into existence as an organization in 2007, although ICDP had been active in the country many years previously.
 In May an ICDP sensitization course took place in Lisbon and soon after a core group of 7 facilitators was formed.
 In June the ICDP international chairman presented the work of ICDP at an event which launched ICDP Portugal publicly; important contacts with local organizations were made which were followed by visits and planning for future work.
 The newly established ICDP Portugal office in Lisbon will be coordinating activities not only in Portugal but also in Africa.